Johnlon/NESInterfaceAndPeripherals/README.md

 If you are using this code with a genuine controller and this code doesn't work then try changing the read function to pull 6 bytes istead of 8.

+# Bit-Banged I2C Implementation

+I couldn't find a bit-banged I2C impl for the PIC micro so I did the research and wrote my own.
+The I2C impl in this repo ought to be reusable by and PIC micro.
+It could probably be adapter to other micro's if needed with very little effort.

 # Hardware

 The core of the adapter is a PIC16F18446 microcontroller and in each case the interface back to SPAM-1 is a 74HC595 shift register.
 The shift registers are needed because it makes the interface back to SPAM-1 easy.
 The tristate output enable of each of the three shift registers can be addressed by a single control line from SPAM-1 and as there are a bunch of unused outputs on the PIC micro (labelled DATA_0-7 in the image) I might add some more shift registers later if I can figure out what additional functions to add.